 If the controlled gating end is not used, other measures are necessary, e.g., fencing.

-Operating mode 5: at conveyor speed v < 0.2 m/s, controlled gating end or other measures are not necessary.
+At conveyor speed v < 0.2 m/s (0.15 m/s in operating modes 1 and 4), controlled gating end or other measures are not necessary.